 This series of 3 exciting STEM challenges for students covers key aspects of the challenge Eliud and his team faced; pacemakers, nutrition and course selection.

-Students will put themselves into the roles of the 1:59 Team and will investigate what it takes to run a sub-two-hour marathon by carrying out hands-on practical work in physics, biology and maths.
+Students will put themselves into the roles of the team and investigate what it takes to run a sub-two-hour marathon by carrying out hands-on practical work in physics, biology and maths.

 All lessons are free and fully linked to the National Curriculum.